constellr/libcsp/doc/csp_udp.md

+Libcsp V1.6 doesn't support sending packets via UDP interface.
+The DPU which uses Libcsp V1.6 has the ability to send/recieve CSP packets via UDP interface.
+To achieve this functionality, Fraunhofer EMI has backported UDP interface from V2.0 to V1.6.
+We emulate the same to have a standalone library that can be used to recieve packets and read data from the DPU without having to use a DPU simulator.

+The following document aims to provide the reader instructions to install the library and run the examples to check the functionality.
+Further, there are sections which talk about the changes made to the current implementation and a detailed control flow discussion.

 ## Installation instructions

-We will use WAF build sytstem to build CSP library and to generate the python embeddings.
+We will use WAF build sytstem to build CSP library and to generate python embeddings.

 All of the required settings are set as default in the [script](/wscript).
 Use the following commands to install libcsp with python bindings enabled.
 ```